This blog may contain affiliate links. Read our disclosure policy for more info.

 Also in winter, the glacier tours close, and driving the road can become dangerous.
 Between November 1 and April 1, winter tires are mandatory on this highway.

 I cannot recommend enough doing both the Athabasca Glacier Ice Explorer tour and the Skywalk experience.
-Firstly on the Athabasca Glacier Tour not only do you get to drive on top of it but you’ll also have the chance to walk around and explore and find out how refreshing glacier water tastes!
+Firstly, on the Athabasca Glacier Tour, you get to drive on top of it and you’ll also have the chance to walk around and explore.
+They even let you drink right from the glacier water – it’s so refreshing.

 For the Skywalk what you will encounter is a long glass overhang that has been constructed to rest over 300 meters (1,000 ft) above the Sunwapta Valley.

 If you want to do them you must book your time slot in advance.
 Otherwise, you’ll have to wait for hours to jump on a tour (yeah, that was us the first time).
-I also recommend saving some money by booking this combo ticket for both activities!
+Both of these activities were completely mesmerizing and we loved sharing that experience together.

 6. Take a ride on the Banff Gondola